Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

-Note that we need only consider points $x$ and densities $f$ with $\nu_f(M(x))>0$.
-This ensures that $f_{\ell,x}$ is unambiguously defined.
-Moreover, $f_{\ell,x}$ is a density for the uniform measure on $\Omega_\ell$.\\ Let us do the same splitting on the Dirichlet form $D^S_N$ in~\eqref{eq_qtite_ds_supremum_pentopole_reduction_a_e_r}, in order to bound it from below by the Dirichlet form of a SSEP on configurations with $\ell$ sites.
+Let us do the same splitting on the Dirichlet form $D^{\text{ex}}_N$ in~\eqref{eq_qtite_ds_supremum_pentopole_reduction_a_e_r} in order to bound it from below by the Dirichlet form of a SSEP on configurations with $\ell$ sites.
 The mapping to go from a portion of length $\ell$ of a region of a curve $\gamma\in \Omega^N_{\text{mic}}\cap\e$ to an associated SSEP configuration $\xi(\gamma)\in\Omega_\ell$ is represented on Figure~\ref{fig_corner_flip_ssep} for the first region: each edge is tilted clockwise by $\pi/4$, turning the portion of $\gamma$ into the graph of a $1$-Lipschitz function, constant on segments of the form $[(j-1)\sqrt{2},j\sqrt{2}]$, $1\leq j \leq \ell$.
-A particle is then put at site $1\leq j\leq \ell$ if the path goes down between $j\sqrt{2}$ and $(j+1)\sqrt{2}$, or this site is left empty if the path goes up. \\
+A particle is then put at site $1\leq j\leq \ell$ if the path goes down between $j\sqrt{2}$ and $(j+1)\sqrt{2}$, or this site is left empty if the path goes up.